-Policy RTP3- New developments should not have a detrimental impact on road safety including that of pedestrians, cyclists and other road users.
-Planning decisions should take account of local impacts on:
+Policy RTP3 - New development proposal should not have an unacceptable impact on road safety including that of pedestrians, cyclists and other road users.
+In particular, proposals should demonstrate the way in which they would address their impacts on:

-- traffic speeds in the village - ability to share all transport infrastructure between all road users - locations where the existing road system is constrained eg Maiden Erlegh Chiltern Edge School
+- traffic speeds in the village - ability to share all transport infrastructure between all road users - locations where the existing road system is constrained eg. Maiden Erlegh Chiltern Edge School